augustss/verse-semantics/Book/docs/01_expressions.md

 }              # X and Y no longer accessible
 ```

-Expressions within a compound can be separated by semicolons, commas, or newlines, though mixing separators is discouraged in newer versions of Verse:
+Expressions within a compound can be separated by semicolons, commas, or newlines, though mixing separators is discouraged:

 <!--NoCompile-->
 ```verse